fommil/fpmortals/manuscript/wip.md

 *Continuation Passing Style* (CPS) is a style of programming where functions never return, instead *continuing* to the next computation.
-CPS is popular in Javascript and Lisp as they allow non-blocking I/O (including interacting with the user) that invokes a callback when data is available or an action occurs.
+CPS is popular in Javascript and Lisp as they allow non-blocking I/O (including interacting with the user) with callbacks to handle data when it becomes available, or when an action occurs.
 A direct translation of the pattern into impure Scala looks like

 {lang="text"}
 ~~~~~~~~